python-jsonschema/hypothesis-jsonschema/README.md

   optimisations more widely applicable.
 - Yet another fix, this time for negative zero and numeric bouds as floats with sub-integer precision.
 IEEE 754 is *tricky*, even with Hypothesis!
+- Fixes handling of `enum` with elements disallowed by base schema, handling of `if-then-else` with a base schema, and handling of regex patterns that are invalid in Python.

 #### 0.9.1 - 2019-05-22
 - Fix the fix for numeric schemas with `multipleOf` and exclusive bounds.